jdily/jdily.github.io.bak/_posts/10-1-2016-formulation-comparison.md

 ## Formulation results comparison
 Here, I compare two different formulations (the differences are focus on the last term), one denoted as **fix**, and one denoted as **stable**.
+And all the results shown here, I used ground truth singularity point, so this is only for comparing optimization function, which is independent from learning performance..

 ###  fix
 $$F = \sum_i P_i*(w_i^L\cdot (L(e_i))^2 + w_i^B\cdot (B(e_i))^2) + \sum_j 10000.0\cdot (t_j-0.5)^2$$